Nibbles1202/DEVOPSALLSTARS-DAY-2/README.md

 A real-time notification system designed for sports enthusiasts, providing live NBA game updates via SMS and email.
 This project leverages AWS services, Python, and the MLB Game API to create a secure, automated, and user-friendly alert system.

 ## Project Highlights
-🔹 Real-Time Game Updates: Fetches live NBA game scores using an external API.
+🔹 Real-Time Game Updates: Fetches live MLB game scores using an external API.

 🔹 Multi-Channel Notifications: Sends formatted score updates to subscribers via SMS and Email using Amazon SNS.